freme-project/pipelines/README.md

 A detailed description of the API, together with an online test form can be found at <http://api.freme-project.eu/doc/>.

-This service runs in a FREME distribution (recommended way); here are the [installation instructions](https://github.com/freme-project/technical-discussion/wiki/Developers-getting-started-guide).
+This service runs in a FREME distribution; here are the [installation instructions](https://github.com/freme-project/technical-discussion/wiki/Developers-getting-started-guide).

-However, the instructions below allow it to run as a standalone service.
+However, you can build it as a library to use in your own code.

 ## Prerequisites
 You need